Another form of Vitamin C? Aren’t there a gazillion already?!

 What Are The Best Products With Ascorbyl Tetraisopalmitate?

-- The Ordinary Ascorbyl Tetraisopalmitate Solution 20% In Vitamin F (£14.90): Ascorbyl Tetraisopalmitate + fatty acids (for dry skin only).
-Available at Cult Beauty.
+- The Ordinary Ascorbyl Tetraisopalmitate Solution 20% In Vitamin F (£14.90): available at Asos, Beauty Bay, Cult Beauty and Sephora

-- Zelens Power C High Potency Vitamin C Treatment Drops (£125.00): Ascorbyl Tetraisopalmitate + Linoleic Acid + antioxidants.
-Available at Cult Beauty.
+- Zelens Power C High Potency Vitamin C Treatment Drops (£125.00): available at Cult Beauty and Barneys

 The Bottom Line

 Ascorbyl Tetraisopalmitate is one of the most powerful forms of Vitamin C to fade away wrinkles and dark spots.
 It’s still fairly new but I’m sure it’ll pop up in more and more skincare products in the very near future!

 Have you ever used Ascorbyl Tetraisopalmitate?
 Share your experience in the comments below.